 As well as her cross sectoral non-executive portfolio and governance roles, Nora brings valuable experience of professional regulation through her role as a lay fitness to practice Chair at the General Dental Council (GDC), as a lay panellist at the General Osteopathic Council (GOsC) and the ACCA’s Regulation Board, where she also chairs the Appointments Board.
 Nora holds a Ministerial NED appointment in Ireland on the Board of the Digital Development Agency, which provides incubator space and support to international tech start-ups.
 She is also a member of the Pay Review Body on Doctors’ and Dentists’ Remuneration (DDRB).

 Nicola is a portfolio non-executive director with over 30 years of business experience.
-She is a qualified chartered accountant and her business experience has covered a wide variety of sectors including legal services, technology, telecommunications, retail, media, financial services, regulation, housing and charities.
+She is a qualified chartered accountant and her business experience has covered a wide variety of sectors including legal services, technology, telecommunications, retail, media, financial services, regulation, housing, property and charities.

-In addition to her role at the BSB she is currently chair at Milton Keynes Development Partnership, chair at CHP Ltd, a board member of the Bar Standards Board, a trustee of the charity Changing Faces, a trustee of The Access to Justice Foundation, a member of the Managing Partners Forum advisory board and an advisor to LegalTech firm Legl.
+In addition to her role at the BSB she is currently chair at Milton Keynes Development Partnership, chair at CHP Ltd, a trustee of The Access to Justice Foundation and a member of the Managing Partners Forum advisory board